superfly/docs/machines/flyctl/fly-machine-run.html.md

 [Fly Secrets](/docs/reference/secrets/) are stored in an encrypted vault, and by default they are available as environment variables on each of the app's Machines.

-You can make a secret available in a file, rather than an environment variable, if your code looks for secret
+You can make a secret available in a file, rather than an environment variable.

 Encode the data in Base64 format and put it into an app secret with `fly secrets set` or `fly secrets import`.
 Use the `--stage` flag to prevent flyctl from initiating a deployment once the secret is registered.

 <div class="important icon">**Important:** The secret must be Base64-encoded.
 If you try this with a secret that is not Base64-encoded, Machine creation fails.</div>

+Example with a simple secret:

 ```cmd
 fly secrets set \